 Skip to main content

-This guide walks you through creating an API key, configuring your overlay in the editor, and adding it to OBS Studio.
+This guide walks you through configuring your overlay in the editor and adding it to OBS Studio.
+No API key is required - overlay URLs are public.

 Prerequisites